-How to create a NuGet package with .NET Core command-line interface (CLI) tools
+How to create a NuGet package with the .NET Core CLI

 The following shows command-line samples using Unix.
 The

 dotnet pack command as shown here works the same way on Windows.

 .NET Standard and .NET Core libraries are expected to be distributed as NuGet packages.
 This is in fact how all of the .NET Standard libraries are distributed and consumed.
 This is most easily done with the

 Imagine that you just wrote an awesome new library that you would like to distribute over NuGet.
 You can create a NuGet package with cross-platform tools to do exactly that!
 The following example assumes a library called SuperAwesomeLibrary that targets

 If you have transitive dependencies, that is, a project that depends on another package, make sure to restore packages for the entire solution with the

 dotnet restore command before you create a NuGet package.
 Failing to do so will result in the